Education in Bulgaria: Primary education

-Elementary education (grades 1 - 7) includes primary school (grades 1 - 4) and junior high school/ middle school (grades 5 - 7).
+Elementary education (grades 1 - 7) includes primary school (grades 1 - 4) and junior high school/middle school (grades 5 - 7).
 Children usually start primary education at age 7, but may be start from age 6 upon their parents' request.
 Certificate for Primary Education and Certificate for Elementary Education are obtained upon successful completion of grade 4 and 7 respectively.
 High schools use grades from the Certificate for Elementary Education as a major admissions criterion.

 Secondary education

 Secondary education comprises selective/comprehensive high schools and vocational school.
 The admission to comprehensive schools is based upon grades from entry exams, usually in literature and/or mathematics as well as grades in junior high school.
 Students can enroll in high school after the successful completion of grades 7 or 8 (for students who finished school before 2017).
 Usually, those who want to study languages, mathematics, or informatics in-depth apply to high school after 7th grade.
-Students graduating from high-school must successfully complete 12 Grade and sit matriculation exams in Bulgarian language and Literature, as well as one (or two) subject(s) of choice.
-They obtain a “Диплома за средно образование” - Diploma za sredno obrazovanie (English: Diploma of Secondary Education) with GPA composed of their grades from mandatory and specialist modules in 11 and 12 Grade and the grades from the matriculation exams.
+Students graduating from high-school must successfully complete 12th Grade and sit for matriculation exams in Bulgarian language and Literature, as well as one (or two) subject(s) of choice.
+They obtain a Диплома за средно образование / Diploma za sredno obrazovanie (Diploma of Secondary Education) with GPA composed of their grades from mandatory and specialist modules in 11th and 12th Grade and the grades from the matriculation exams.